lightningWhite/WeatherAndEMFSensingStation/readme.md

 The EMF-390 sensor must be connected to the Raspberry Pi via USB for the weather station to start up correctly.
 The sensor must also be in vertical mode viewing RF.
-If this is not set up like this, the Weather Station may crash and/or won't report the correct EMF values.
+If this is not set up like this, the Weather Station may crash and/or won't report the correct EMR values.
 Also, it's important that the battery is removed from the EMF-390 device.
 Some resources on the internet report that the charging circuit is not shielded.
-Since it is plugged into the Raspberry Pi, this unshielded circuit would throw off the EMF readings.
+Since it is plugged into the Raspberry Pi, this unshielded circuit would throw off the EMR readings.

-When the weather and EMF sensing station is started with the `startWeatherStation.sh` script, the real-time output will be written to a log file by the name of the time the weather station was started and be written to the /logs directory in the repository.
+When the weather and EMR sensing station is started with the `startWeatherStation.sh` script, the real-time output will be written to a log file by the name of the time the weather station was started and be written to the /logs directory in the repository.
 Log messages are written to stdout and